Easy Vanilla Matcha Latte

 Feel free to use your preferred type of milk, wether dairy or a plant-based alternative.

-My personal favorites for this recipe are whole milk and barista oat milk (unfortunately, homemade oat milk doesn’t froth).
+My personal favorites for this recipe are whole milk and barista oat milk (unfortunately, my homemade oat milk doesn’t froth).

 Just take into considerations that some milk types are easier to froth than others.

 The milk types that work best for make froth are: